posativ/acrylamid/docs/filters.rst

 Usage
 *****

-There are three ways to add filters to your blog: global, per view and per entry.
-During compilation, all filters are chained, conflicting filters such as reST and Markdown at the same time are removed and then ordered by internal priorities [#]_.
+There are three ways to apply filters: global_, per view_ and per entry_.
+During compilation, all filters will be chained, conflicting filters such as :abbr:`reST (reStructuredText)` and Markdown at the same time are removed and then ordered by internal priorities [#]_.
 Each entry evaluates its own filter chain.

 Acrylamid defines a filter as a simple object containing one or more identifiers [#]_ and also has a list of filters that would conflict with this filter.
-Below is a complete list of all shipped filters.
+Below you can find a complete list of all built-in filters.

+.. _global:

-global : [String, String, ...]
+global : [HTML, Markdown, ...]
     If you prefer Markdown as markup language, you can set this as default filter like ``FILTERS = [Markdown, ]`` in your :doc:`conf.py <conf.py>`.

+.. _view:

-view : String or [String, String, ...]
+view : HTML or [Markdown, summarize, ...]
     Apply filters to specific views.
 For example you can provide a summarized feed.